 How can my child get a Roamin’ Rex Award Badge?

 When your child has collected 10 or 20 badges please complete our Award Badge Details Form.
 We will contact the Wheels of Time site where you have requested it is presented.
 We will then make your child’s personalised Bronze or Silver Award Badge.
 We will normally respond to your request within five days.
 It can take up to two weeks from your request being submitted to the award being received by the site at which it is to be presented.
-The site will contact you to arrange a date and time for the presentation.
+Staff at the site will then contact you to arrange a date and time for the presentation.